UW-Macrostrat/macrostrat/v2-transition/services/column-builder/README.md

 There are two main things needed to get started developing this application:

 1. Docker must be installed
-2. A db dumb or a connection to the gunnison server, with a local forward of the db.
+2. A db dump or a connection to the gunnison server, with a local forward of the db.

 ### Docker